leolanese/Functional-Programming-buzzwords/README.md

 #### Reflection:
 FP has no reflection.
-Reflection is the ability of a code to examine and modify the structure and behavior (specifically the values, meta-data, properties & functions) of a program at runtime so it is actually manipulating or invoking of an object’s attributes or functions, like eval() does in JS
+Reflection is the ability of a code to examine and modify the structure and behavior (specifically the values, meta-data, properties & functions) of a program at runtime so it is actually manipulating or invoking of an object’s attributes or functions, like eval() does in JS.

-### Pure objects:
+#### Pure objects:
 A pure object in JavaScript means that it should not have any functions in its prototype.